Anil-verma12/weather--app/readme.txt.txt

 - Search functionality to get weather details for any city.

 ## Technologies Used
+install all this library
+- flask
+- requests

 - HTML, CSS, Bootstrap (Frontend)
 - Python, Flask (Backend)
 - OpenWeather API